IsuriAdhikari/Code94Labs_currency_converter/README.md

 - **Country Flags:** Displays country flags next to currency codes for visual clarity.
 - **Customizable Target Currencies:** Users can add or remove currencies they wish to monitor.

+- **API Integration**: Fetches live exchange rates from [ExchangeRate-API](https://www.exchangerate-api.com/).
+- **MVVM Architecture**: Implements the Model-View-ViewModel pattern for clean separation of concerns.
+- **State Management**: Uses the Provider package for efficient state management.
+- **Local Persistence**: Saves user preferences using SharedPreferences.
+- **User-Friendly UI**: Intuitive interface with the ability to add and remove target currencies.

 ## 📝 Getting Started